kalv/vantechmap/Readme.md

 This is a just a little mash up using Google docs forms/spreadsheets to easily show the tech startup scene in Vancouver.

-I built this so that it would be easier for others to see what's going on in vancouver and where.
+(@kalv)[http://twitter.com/kalv] built this so that it would be easier for others to see what tech startups there are in Vancouver.

-## Todo:
+Thanks to the help from (@bootup)[http://twitter.com/bootup] for both the space to work out of while I was in vancouver and seeding the data.

-- Made by
+## Notes/Todo:
 - Embed me - show prompt with the URL to be placed into html (iframe)
 - Change the image url for markercluster...
-- Close all info windows before opening another
+- Bug: Close all info windows before opening another